ibm-cloud-docs/databases-for-mongodb/howto-resources-scaling.md

 {: .tip}

 **RAM** -
-Memory resources are used for database operations and also controls the amount of memory allocated to the internal cache.
+Memory resources are used for database operations and also controls the amount of memory allocated to the [internal and filesystem cache](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-high-availability#wiredtiger-memory-cache).
 If your database can serve most of the requests from the cache, then it won't have to read from disk as often, and perform better.

 The amount of memory you allocate to your deployment is split between both members.
 Adding memory to the total allocation adds memory to both members equally.